rickryan/translation-demo/Readme.md

 The main app should use your system's default microphone.
 Start speaking messages and you can see the messages are translated and transferred to the browser.

+## Test Mode

+There is a test mode available which creates a test_site and displays the english text that it recorded via the microphone.
+It also prefills the the english text box with an example recording to enable testing of the summarization without having to speak the complete text into the microphone.
+To go to the test site open `http://localhost:5000/test` in a browser.